-Operating expenses on an annual basis are 0.20% for CRBN, making it one of the least expensive products in the space.
+Operating expenses on an annual basis are 0.20% for this ETF, which makes it one of the least expensive products in the space.

 Sector Exposure and Top Holdings

-Looking at individual holdings, Apple Inc (AAPL) accounts for about 3.33% of total assets, followed by Microsoft Corp (MSFT) and Amazon Com Inc (AMZN).
+When you look at individual holdings, Apple Inc (AAPL) accounts for about 3.53% of the fund's total assets, followed by Microsoft Corp (MSFT) and Amazon Com Inc (AMZN).

-Its top 10 holdings account for approximately 15.25% of CRBN's total assets under management.
+CRBN's top 10 holdings account for about 15.37% of its total assets under management.